shalamaqf/Binary-Search-Trees/README.md

 ## Description

-A data structure project that implements a balance binary search trees with its operation, such as insert, delete, rebalance, and more.
+A project that implements algorithm Binary Search Trees on Tree data structure and its operations such as, insertion, deletion, find value, and more.